jdip/rpg-tools-logistics-boy/README.md

 ## Details

 - Adds a new ***LogisticsBoy*** button in the ***Rollable Tables*** tab
+- Generated tables will be placed in a 'LogisticsBoy' folder in the Rollable Tables tab
+- You can edit the tables to your heart's content after generation, but re-generating will wipe out any custom changes.
+- Both [StockBoy](https://github.com/jdip/rpg-tools-stock-boy) and [LootBoy](https://github.com/jdip/rpg-tools-loot-boy) will recognize these tables and make them available to use when generating loot.
 - Currently Available Tables:
-    - Alchemist
+    - Alchemist (potions, poisons, bombs, etc.)
-    - Arcanist
+    - Arcanist (scrolls, wands, robes, etc.)
-    - Armor: Hard
+    - Armor: Hard (metal armor)
-    - Armor: Soft
+    - Armor: Soft (leather & cloth armor)
-    - Clothing
+    - Clothing (mundane non-protective clothing)
-    - Oddities
+    - Oddities (all magic items not found in other tables)
-    - Shields
+    - Shields (shields & accessories)
-    - Treasure
+    - Treasure (precious non-magical items such as gems & rare metals)
     - Weapons: Melee
     - Weapons: Ranged
-- Generated tables will be placed in a 'LogisticsBoy' folder in the Rollable Tables tab
-- You can edit the tables to your heart's content after generation, but re-generating will wipe out any custom changes.
-- Both [StockBoy](https://github.com/jdip/rpg-tools-stock-boy) and [LootBoy](https://github.com/jdip/rpg-tools-loot-boy) will recognize these tables and make them available to use when generating loot.
+- The generated tables are heavily weighted against both high level & high rarity items